2019: A Year the Agile and DevOps Community Will Remember

 Here are links to resources that explore Agile and DevOps at Enterprise Scale, the relationship to Business Agility and Value Stream Management.
 They are easy to follow and will give you a firm basis on the trends and thought leadership in our industry: Papers, Blogs, Webinars, Articles

 We are also proud that our company has been a thought leader for years on each of those trends.
 We’ve received recognition through industry awards this year for our products.
 So, let us close on a more product specific note.
 We kept up our regular release cadence and some feature highlights to VersionOne are improvements to PlanningRooms, TeamRooms, Story Boards, and Portfolio Kanbans.
-Continuum introduced two new side panels to visualize delivery information on Work Items and Portfolio Items along with a UI update.
 Here are all of this year’s release notes:

 We became a part of the TPG Capital family of companies in 2019, which will support us in investing and developing into these trends.
 We’ll enrich our product portfolio and keep a focus on innovation and thought leadership as the world moves forward into the next era of Digital Transformation!
 See you in 2020!